Feyerabend/vm/jvm1/README.md

 and also https://github.com/openjdk/jdk/tree/master/src/hotspot.
 (There is also OpenJDK: https://openjdk.org/, which is the open source version of Java.)
+Futher, there should be no need to install Java, if you do not desire to do so to e.g. experiment with your own classes.
+The classes discussed are compiled anc can be found in the directory [classes](/classes).

 To amend problems with different implementations of virtual machines, a *specification* will be helpful.
 On the other hand, for our purpose as